dogfood654/tictactoe/README.md

 """
 You can take almost any idea and expand it to include 95% of programming topics.
 For example the simple game of tic-tac-toe.
 Past the base game try these:

-Have the user define X for an x by x board.
-Meaning support anything from 3x3 to 10x10 boards dynamically based on user input.
+1. Have the user define X for an x by x board.
+Meaning support anything from 3x3 to 10x10 boards dynamically based on user input. (done)

-Have the user define how many in a row you need to win - checking for 3 in a row on a 5x5 is very different than checking for 5 in a row on 5x5.
+2. Have the user define how many in a row you need to win - checking for 3 in a row on a 5x5 is very different than checking for 5 in a row on 5x5. (done)

-Create a UI/graphics instead of printing text out to display the board.
+3. Create a UI/graphics instead of printing text out to display the board.
 Or make it web based.

-Make it 3 player.
+4. Make it 3 player.
 Or X players.
 Have the players choose what symbol/letter to use.

-Make a computer player that can play the game.
+5. Make a computer player that can play the game.
 Make easy,average,hard versions of the ai.
 The mini-max algorithm is commonly used.
-Make a version of the AI that uses machine learning.
+Make a version of the AI that uses machine learning. (mini-max in progress)

-Ruin all your previous logic by supporting non-perfect square boards.
+6. Ruin all your previous logic by supporting non-perfect square boards.
 3x5 or 6x2 boards.
 Go crazy and remove a random square from the middle of a generated board (this really screws all your previous logic.)

-Have a database of users and keep their win/loss records.
+7. Have a database of users and keep their win/loss records.
 Make an elo system for them.

-Write unit tests for your program.
+8. Write unit tests for your program.

-Support network games (non-hotseat.)
+9. Support network games (non-hotseat.)

 What these will teach you: